IOD Celebrity Invitational Regatta

 Principal Race Officer:

 Tom Duggan -- Tom Duggan is one of the most accomplished Principal Race Officers in the world.
-In 2021 Tom served as PRO of the Tokyo 2020/21 Olympic Games.
+His involvement with Olympic sailing dates back to 2004.
+He ran the Laser Class circles for the 2016 Rio Games.
+In 2021 Tom served as PRO in charge of all sailing events for the Tokyo Olympic Games.
 He is a certified International Race Officer and is Past Chair of the World Sailing Race Management Sub-Committee.
 He has served on multiple committees with both US Sailing and World Sailing and is currently Chair of the US Sailing Race Management Committee.
 He has run races all over the world, but his home waters are Nantucket Sound, where he can be found lending his skills and watchful eye to the IOD fleet on a weekly basis.

 Master of Ceremonies: